 Launched in 2006 FCH Serves the Fastener Industry

-We created FastenersClearingHouse.com when we saw a specific need in the industry, and the timing could not have been better
+We created FastenersClearingHouse.com when we saw a specific need in the industry, and the timing could not have been better.

-One day in 2005, someone walked into our office carring a large book with listings of thousands of fasteners, and asked us if we would be able make a web-based application so he could search through the fasteners using a browser, rather than skimming through the pages.
-Not knowing anything about fasteners, since this was not an industry that we had looked at, we thought about it for a while.
+One day in 2005, someone walked into our office carrying a large book with listings of thousands of fasteners, and asked us if we would be able make a web-based application so he could search through the fasteners using a browser, rather than skimming through the pages.
+Not knowing anything about the fastener industry, since this was not an industry that we had looked at, we thought about it for a while.
 By the time we finally decided that maybe it could be a viable business, the original company decided that since they didn't know anything about running a web business, it wouldn't be a good idea for them.
 By then, we had thought about how this could work, and decided to go ahead by ourselves.
-So we pooled our cash, cut out our salaries, cancelled our major contracts, and devoted the next five months to developing what would be FastenersClearingHouse.com.
+So we pooled our cash, cut out our salaries, cancelled our major contracts, and devoted the next five months to developing what would become FastenersClearingHouse.com.

-Initially we got some help from some people from a company Quality Screw & Nut.
+Initially, we got some help from some people from a company Quality Screw & Nut.
 They gave us a very old version of The Fastener Reference Guide and told us that we needed to sit down and read it.
 We decided that the naming conventions in The Fastener Reference Guide (now published by Kanebridge), would be the basis of our naming conventions, and we also decided that we would not provide for a FAX machine in a company profile.
 This was 2006, after all.

 Unlike the TV ads, starting a web-based company is a nerve-wracking experience, especially if everyone is telling you that nobody is ever going to use the web to search for fasteners.
-And it is the original Catch-22 situation: you need lots of listings to attract people to search, and you need lots of searchers to attract other companies to list their inventory.
-None of which you have to start with.
+And it is the original Catch-22 situation: you need lots of listings to attract people to search, and you need lots of searchers to attract other companies to list their inventory, neither of which you have to start with.

-So fastenersClearingHouse.com went live in May 2006 without a search page.
+So FastenersClearingHouse.com went live in May 2006 without a search page.
 Not that we didn't have a search page, we just didn't want it to go live because we didn't have enough inventory.
-We decided that we would make the search page go live at 25,000 listings.
-In the beginning, our search function was so fuzzy, you could search for a particular screw and get all types of screws.
-We didn't want zero search results!
+We decided we would make the search page go live when we hit 25,000 listings.
+In the beginning, our search function was so fuzzy, you could search for a particular screw and get all types of screws, or maybe even some washers.
+We didn't want to show zero search results!

-Since initially, we didn't really know much about fasteners, and we needed to be a part of the industry, we decided to apply to join the Mid West Fastener Association.
-Unfortunately, there was no category for a company that didn't actually make or sell fasteners, but the MWFA found a category, and we have been members since about a year after we started FCH.
+Since we initially didn't really know much about fasteners, and we needed to become a part of the industry, we decided to apply to join the MidWest Fastener Association.
+Unfortunately, there was no category for a company that didn't actually make or sell fasteners, but the MWFA found a place for us, and we have been members ever since.